iras/minimal_React_webpage/README.md

-## Minimal React webpage to keep track of pictures of dog breeds.
+## Minimal React webpage to keep track of pictures of dog breeds using the DOG CEO API.

 Install the React app.